J is a Nashville native and an advocate for the city. Much of his work centers around variations on the realities that could exist within it.

 J has written two plays that were produced to positive reception and is currently working on a collection of short stories.

 J lives in South Nashville with his wife, Parisa, and their beloved dog, Zoë.

 Lucas has been writing as a hobby for several years.
-He has written two plays as well as two short stories and a screen play for a web series.
-He is currently working on a novel and hopes to finish it within the next year.
+He has written two plays as well as several short stories and a screen play for a web series.
+He hopes to write a novel one day.
+His favorite author is Chuck Palahniuk.

 Lucas is also a Realtor in Nashville.
-He lives outside of the city with his wife Sydney, daughter London June, and two English Bulldogs Eleanor Rigby and Penny Lane.
+He lives in the city with his wife Sydney, daughter London June, and two English Bulldogs Eleanor Rigby and Penny Lane.

 Jessica Dainty is a native New Englander who has bounced back and forth to Tennessee over the past 30 years.
 Currently residing in Middle Tennessee, Jessica works as an English/Special Education teacher and a Reading Interventionist.

 She received her undergraduate from the University of Tennessee-Knoxville with a concentration in Creative Writing.
 She started in poetry and took a fiction class for the simple reason that it terrified her.
 After her first fiction workshop, she never looked back, though her poetry roots are known to poke through on the page.
 She continued on to earn her MFA in Creative Writing from Lesley University, in Cambridge, Massachusetts.
 Her short stories have been published in various places, including SNReview, Scholars & Rogues, and Fiction Weekly.
 Her debut novel, The Shape of the Atmosphere, is forthcoming this fall from Pandamoon Publishing.
 She is represented by Linda Camacho of Prospect Agency.